thanwinnikki/tp/docs/UserGuide.md

 }
 ```

 The `persons` JSON array consists of entries of each saved person and their details structured as a JSON object.
+The order the entries appear in the JSON array determines the order the entries will appear in ThunderCat.

 In each person entry, these are the required attributes:
 * `"name"` is a string that refers to the person's saved name.